MSA (ANU), BE Hons Phys, BA (Syd)

-Prior to this Karel lived in Cambodia managing The Provision of Experts for the Development of Securities Sector in Cambodia, a unique consultancy style project using volunteers.
-The scope of the project was to draft the regulations for the securities and exchange commission of Cambodia (SECC), rules for the Exchange, rules for a dealers association and recommendations for wider legislative change.
-A prominent steering committee was established to oversee, and prominent organisations have partnered with, the project.
+Prior to this Karel designed, negotiated and lived in Cambodia managing a large project to draft the regulations for the Securities and Exchange Commission of Cambodia (SECC), rules for a stock exchange, rules for a dealers association and recommendations for wider legislative change.
+A prominent steering committee consisting of the Australian Government, compliance, legal, risk management, securities and banking experts was established to oversee the project.

 This was preceded working for a small Canberra based NGO managing international aid projects in Cambodia, Vietnam, Solomon Islands, Papua New Guinea and the Philippines.
 Projects covered the ﬁnancial, legal, education, health, environmental and IT sectors.

 Karel has worked with Amnesty International Australia.
 He was involved in campaigns aimed at achieving financial equality for all, disseminating information about anti-terror laws, Guantánamo Bay, CIA rendition flights, indigenous rights and conditions in Darfur, Sudan.

 Karel lived in the wilderness solo with similarities to the movie "Into the Wild", taught meditation courses at the University of Sydney, and has been a judge for environmental and ethical magazines and events.

 In the late 1990s he worked as a mechatronic engineer on a robotic system to calculate the friction on airport runways.
 He has also had work experience with the United Nations and represented Australia as a performer in the handover ceremony at the Olympic Games in Atlanta, USA.